anycable/docs.anycable.io/docs/ruby/logging.md

 ## Log tracing

 When using with Rails, AnyCable adds a _session ID_ tag (`sid`) to each log entry produced during the RPC message handling.
-You can use it to trace the request's pathway throught the whole Load Balancer -> WS Server -> RPC stack.
+You can use it to trace the request's pathway through the whole Load Balancer -> WS Server -> RPC stack.

 Logs example: